 The first of our things to know before you take delivery of a new RV starts the night before

 My first suggestion is before you even get to the dealership and should be done at home, the night before the walkthrough.

 Go to the manufacturer’s website or the dealer’s inventory post on your unit and read everything you can.
 Jot down anything you are not clear of.

 Next, it’s important to know just who is giving you the walkthrough.
 Is it the salesperson who sold it to you, or just whoever was free on the lot that day.

 Often, we’re sorry to say, once they get your signature on the bottom line the salesperson moves on and some dealers have “walkthrough guys,” who are at best generalists who know a little about all RVs or worse, somebody who may nothing about your RV model but was drafted for the job because they didn’t have anything to do when you showed up.

-If you are not comfortable with the person you get, stop the walkthrough and say you will complete the purchase when you get someone who has more expertise on your model.
+If you are not comfortable with the person you get, stop the walkthrough and say you will complete the purchase when you get someone who has more expertise in your model.

 Dealers will hate me for saying this.
 You, though, will thank me in the long run.
 That’s what counts.

-The third of advice we have is, assuming you half a knowledgeable “walkthrough” guy, get out your cell phone and video record it.
+The third tip we have is, assuming you have a knowledgeable “walkthrough” guy, get out your cell phone and video record it.
 Have them show you, not just tell you.
 After they do it, you do it.
 Get it all on video.
 Take notes, too.
 Don’t worry about it taking a long time.
 Make sure you know.

 The video will come in very handy down the line as you get to know your new RV.